 While much of Italy's appeal is rooted in its relaxed pace and Old World feel, Milan — the nation's second city and financial capital — offers just the opposite.
 But travelers who make time for Milan find that this modern, industrious metropolis packs historic highlights as powerful as other Italian cities'.

-I'd start a first visit (well, any visit) at the heart of the city: Piazza del Duomo, which is dominated by Milan's cathedral (the Duomo).
+I'd start a first visit (well, any visit) at the heart of the city: Piazza del Duomo, which is dominated by Milan's cathedral, the Duomo di Milano).
 It's the third-largest church in Europe, after St. Peter's in Rome and the Cathedral of Sevilla in Spain.
 To build it, the Milanesi used the most expensive stone they could find: pink marble.

 The facade is a commotion of Gothic features — pointed-arch windows, statues, little pinnacles, and reliefs.
 Scholars count a thousand individual carvings — big and small — on the church exterior and another 2,000 sculptural elements inside.
 Once you step through the entrance, you're struck by the immensity of the place.
 The soaring ceiling is supported by sequoia-size pillars.